 A recovery vision builds on the description of viability for the species and defines what recovery looks like for the species.
-The recovery vision for the 15 species addressed in this draft recovery plan (hereafter, the 15 species) is redundant, self-sustaining populations representing the genetic and ecological diversity of the species distributed across their ranges in habitats where threats are managed.
-A recovery vision for each species group or species is presented in the main body of this document.
+The recovery vision for the 15 species addressed in this recovery plan is to have redundant, self-sustaining populations representing the genetic and ecological diversity of the species distributed across their ranges in habitats where threats are managed.
+A recovery vision for each species group or species is presented in the main body of this recovery plan.